SilviaEiden/bikesharing/README.md

 ![8top_startstation](Images/8top_startstation.png)

 In this visualization, a horizontal bar graph is created showing the top 10 starting stations by user type during the month of August.
 Along the x-axis is the number of trips, and the y-axis is the start station name.
-The bar graph can be filtered by user type as well.
-As noted earlier, the user type is identified as customer or subscriber.
 Also, the bar graph is color coded orange for subscriber and blue for customer.
 For example, the first orange bar states that 14,571 subscribers checked out a bike at Pershing Square North where Grand Central Station is located making it the number one starting station in all New York City as shown in the graph.

 2.**Top 10 Ending Stations**

 ![9end_topstation](Images/9end_topstation.png)

 In this visualization, a horizontal bar graph is created showing the top 10 ending stations by user type during the month of August.
 Along the x-axis is the number of trips, and the y-axis is the end station name.
-The bar graph can be filtered by user type as well.
-As noted earlier, the user type is identified as customer or subscriber.
 Also, the bar graph is color coded orange for subscriber and blue for customer.
 For example, the first orange bar states that 14,572 subscribers checked in a bike at Pershing Square North where Grand Central Station is located making it the number one ending station in all New York City as shown in the graph.

 <p>&nbsp;</p>